lcn2/polite.english.words/README.md

 **A**: There are applications that need to choose words from a large list of words.
 Such applications wish, when using those words, to be polite (i.e., they try avoiding offending someone).

-Some applications that need a list of word include:
+Some applications that need a list of words include:

 - password generators
 - word of the day generators
 - random poem generators
 - etc.

-Applications that prefer to remain polite and wish to avoid offending someone, may use our polite English language word list.
+Applications that prefer to remain polite and wish to avoid offending someone may use our polite English language word list.

 ## Q: Are you the "word police"?

-**A**: No.  We **STRONGLY** believe you are **free to use** whatever words you wish, including words those use might seem "_impolite_" to some.
+**A**: No.  We **STRONGLY** believe you are **free to use** whatever words you wish, including words whose use might seem "_impolite_" to some.

 We are simply providing a list of [polite English language words](https://github.com/lcn2/polite.english.words/blob/master/polite.english.words.txt) that run a lower risk of offending most reasonable people.